 - Gently extend your left arm back to complete a rep. Engage your glutes all throughout.

 - Perform 10 reps on each side.

-A walking lunge is so simple you can do it one minute and put on an office skirt after.
+A walking lunge is so simple you can do it one minute and put on office clothes after.
 This basic lunge works the lower body and tones the butt and thigh muscles.
 Further, walking lunges stretches the hip flexors, so they can also be a great addition to your workout routine as a warmup or cooldown.